Idea-Pool/aws-testing/docs/aws_tools.md

 ## AWS SDK

 The AWS Software Development Kit (SDK) provides programming interfaces and libraries for multiple programming languages.
-It allows developers to interact with AWS services programmatically, integrating AWS functionality into their applications.
+It allows engineers to interact with AWS services programmatically, integrating AWS functionality into their applications and tests.
 The AWS SDK provides a range of features and utilities to simplify the development and testing process, including authentication, request signing, and service-specific operations.

 The AWS SDK is used for writing custom test scripts and scenarios to validate application behavior, simulating interactions with AWS services for testing purposes, and automating the execution of test cases and scenarios using the AWS SDK.

 The AWS SDK is essential for tasks associated with unit testing, integration testing, system testing, and performance testing.
-It enables developers to write test code and interact with AWS services to validate the behavior and functionality of their applications.

 {: .more }
 <https://www.npmjs.com/package/aws-sdk>{:target="_blank"}